Most mornings begin the same.

 and keep me grounded.

-I’m usually out no more than three to four hours
+no more than three to four hours

 before I return home